Skip to main content Skip to main navigation

 Published citations should take the following form:

-Identification of item, date (if known); Bob Holman Audio/ Video Poetry Collection; MSS 128; box number; folder number; Fales Library and Special Collections, New York University Libraries.
+Identification of item, date (if known); Bob Holman Audio/ Video Poetry Collection; MSS 128; box number; folder number or item identifier; Fales Library and Special Collections, New York University Libraries.

 Immediate Source of Acquisition